adamghill/conjure/README.md

 # conjure

-HTML-first, low-friction library to add interactivity to a web page with minimal hassle.
+HTML-first, low-friction library to add interactivity to a web page.

 ## Installation